Geoffrey-McGregor/CHMC-Codes/README.md

 You will find two directories containing the codes used to run the examples found in our CHMC paper

-1. `**Compact Chi** contains codes for sampling the p-Generalized Chi distribution.`
+1. `Compact Chi contains codes for sampling the p-Generalized Chi distribution.`

-2. `**Compact PGauss** contains codes for sampling the p-Generalized Gaussian distribution.`
+2. `Compact PGauss contains codes for sampling the p-Generalized Gaussian distribution.`

-# Compact Chi:
+# Compact Chi
-Here you find four executable files associated with figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and CompactViolin.

-Each file has its parameters set to reproduce the corresponding figure from the paper, therefore you do not need to change anything, just simply run the code.

-Running _CompactViolin_ will reproduce **Figure 1** from the paper
+** Executible files**

+1.`_CompactViolin_ produces Figure 1`

 Running _CompactHeatD_ will reproduce the top two panels of **Figure 2** from the paper